CodingIsaac/cybersecurity_fundamentals/securityDomains.md

 <p>Asset security focuses on data classification, handling, and protection.
 This ensures
 that sensitive data are properly classified, stored, accessed, and transferred securely.
 <h3> Key Concepts:</h3>
+Some of the Key concepts in Asset Security include:

 - Data classification and protection
 - Handling and securing sensitive information
 - Retention policies for data lifecycle management

 <h3>Example:</h3>
-<p>Facebook's 2019 data breach revealed 540 million unprotected
+<p>Sometime in 2019, Facebook had a breash and this breach revealed over 540 million unprotected
 user records stored on an unsecured server.
 Proper asset classification and encryption could have prevented unauthorized access.</p>

 </li>